JanHerca/urantiapedia/output/wikijs/en/article/Neville_Twist/The_Ultimate_Human_Experience.md

 **Starting with PEACE** we read on UB 100:6.6:

-> “One of the most amazing earmarks of religious living is that dynamic and sublime peace, that peace which passes all human understanding, that cosmic poise which betokens the absence of all doubt and turmoil” [UB 100:6.6](/en/The_Urantia_Book/100#p6_6)
+> “One of the most amazing earmarks of religious living is that dynamic and sublime peace, that peace which passes all human understanding, that cosmic poise which betokens the absence of all doubt and turmoil” <a id="a56_211"></a>[UB 100:6.6](/en/The_Urantia_Book/100#p6_6)

 How reassuring is this?
 And yet we live in a world where peace is a rare commodity these days.
 Who would have thought that a major war would erupt in Europe again in 2022?
 There are conflicts all around the world.
 Brutal genocide in Rwanda has been going on for years.
 Eritrea and Ethiopia have been in a state of civil war for years.
 Tensions are high in many parts of the world and seem to be building.
 And it’s not just countries where peace has been shattered.
 Countless millions of people aren’t at peace with themselves.
 They have no faith in the living God.